MariaAlonsoLeon/TemperatureAnomaly/README.md

 - **HadCRUT5** → global and hemispheric temperature series
 - **AEMET** → high-resolution observational data from the Canary Islands

-The HTML report included in this repository represents the **full extended version** of the study, while a shorter version was prepared for conference submission.
+The HTML report included in this repository represents the **full extended version** of the study, while a shorter version has been accepted for conference presentation.

 > 📄 **Full report available:**
 > The complete analysis (methodology, diagnostics and results) is included as an HTML document in this repository.

+---

+## Conference contribution

+A condensed version of this work has been accepted for presentation at an academic conference:

+- 📝 **Conference paper:** `OBS_018.docx`
+- 📍 **Event:** XIV Congreso de la Asociación Española de Climatología (AEC)
+- 📅 **Year:** 2026

+This conference version summarises the main findings, while the full reproducible analysis — including methodology, diagnostics and extended results — is available in the HTML report provided in this repository.

 ---